FrancescoCeruti/linux-show-player/README.md

 ---

-Linux Show Player, LiSP for short, is a free cue player, mainly intended for sound-playback in stage productions, the goal is to provide a complete playback software for musical plays, theater shows and similar.
+Linux Show Player, LiSP for short, is a free cue player, primarily intended for sound-playback during stage productions.
+The ultimate goal is to provide a complete playback software for musical plays, theatre shows, and similar.

-For bugs/requests you can open an issue on the GitHub issues tracker, for support, discussions, and anything else you should use the [gitter](https://gitter.im/linux-show-player/linux-show-player) chat.
+For bugs and requests you can open an issue on the GitHub issues tracker; for support, discussions, and anything else you should use the [gitter](https://gitter.im/linux-show-player/linux-show-player) chat.

 ---

 ### Installation

-Linux Show Player is currently developed/test only on **GNU/Linux**.<br>
+Linux Show Player is currently developed on and tested for **GNU/Linux** only.<br>
-_The core components (Python3, GStreamer and Qt5) are multi-platform, in future, despite the name, LiSP might get ported on others platforms_
+_The core components (Python3, GStreamer and Qt5) are multi-platform, thus in future - despite the name - LiSP might get ported to other platforms._

 #### 📦 Flatpak